MicrosoftDocs/Hololens/hololens/includes/hololens2-accessories.md

 #### Trimble HoloTint

 Trimble HoloTint is an attachment for HoloLens 2 devices that helps viewing holograms in bright environments.
-Trimble HoloTint automatically adjusts its tint level based on UV rays and ambient light, ensuring that contract remains consistent as you move between different lighting conditions.
-These adjustments improve contract, visibility, and readability of holograms.
+Trimble HoloTint automatically adjusts its tint level based on UV rays and ambient light, ensuring that contrast remains consistent as you move between different lighting conditions.
+These adjustments improve contrast, visibility, and readability of holograms.

 Trimble HoloTint is compatible with: